gespiton/typingFun/develop_diary.md

     yes, when I finally get this to work I found that I can't decide which article is top. stupid me, lesson learned: **first make sure algorithm work, then do the coding**

 * finish index algorithm: get all the doc then do the structuring part, cause I have to get the doc anyway.

+### 2018/2/11
+* today I find a npm lib that use github webhook to sync my project on server. after some tweak I finally got it to work, perfect!

+    the big problem in the process is that a plugin I use called hardSourceWebpackPlugin is buggy(it crash on second npm build wtf!), and it took me a while to locate the problem